computationalstylistics/computationalstylistics.github.io/_posts/2021-07-27-performance_measures.md

 scenario in which the final results are reported in the form of accuracy scores and their derivatives, such as recall, precision and the F1 score.
 Feel encouraged to re-use the concepts discussed in this post, together with the code snippets, in your future experiments.
-There’s quite a number on uncharted areas in the field of text analysis!
+There’s still quite a number on uncharted areas in the field of text analysis!